-Today we took a look at the Exclusive version of the Sideshow Collectibles Deadpool Premium Format Figure which was announced last year and suffered a few production delays until its eventual arrival at my desk today.
-I’ll preface this review by mentioning that I have no attachment to this comic character and I only purchased this statue because my son is a huge Deadpool fan so this piece is for him but not before I get to review it!
+Today we took a look at the Exclusive version of the Sideshow Collectibles Deadpool Premium Format Figure, which was announced last year and suffered a few production delays until its eventual arrival at my desk today.
+I’ll preface this review by mentioning that I have no attachment to this comic character, and I only purchased this statue because my son is a huge Deadpool fan, so this piece is for him but not before I get to review it!

 A paint application can make or break a statue.
 I hate to say it, but the quality of paint application from Sideshow has been a hit or miss on some of their statues.
-I am glad to say that the paint application on this figure is simply amazing.
+I am glad to say that the paint application on this figure is outstanding.
 You can instantly tell that there was a great deal of care taken when applying the paint.
 Sure, it’s a two-tone black and red outfit, but it’s the details that take the paint application to another level.
 The red portions of the outfit feature a darker wash at the creases and muscle bulges while the black areas feature lighter areas giving this figure dimension, both colors have a matte finish.
-When it comes to accessories, the weapons are painted in gunmetal and have a metallic look while the explosive chicken is painted in basic yellow color with some orange and red for details.
+When it comes to accessories, the weapons are painted in gunmetal and have a metallic look while the explosive chicken is painted in primary yellow color with some orange and red for details.

-My final thought on this statue is that of disappointment, not because the statue isn’t any good, but because I didn’t get one for myself!
+My final thought on this statue is a disappointment, not because the statue isn’t any good, but because I didn’t get one for myself!
 I really can’t reiterate how good this statue looks in hand.
-While I am no Deadpool fan, I can appreciate the craftsmanship and attention to detail that has gone into this statue and the fact that the final production piece lives up to the prototype’s expectations and knocks this statue out of the park.
-Deadpool might not have the same appeal as some of the other Marvel characters, but if you are a Deadpool fan or simply a collector who can appreciate a well-executed statue, then you owe it to yourself to give this statue a look.
+While I am no Deadpool fan, I can appreciate the craftsmanship and attention to detail that has gone into this statue.
+The fact that the final production piece lives up to the prototype’s expectations and knocks this statue out of the park.
+Deadpool might not have the same appeal as some of the other Marvel characters, but if you are a Deadpool fan or merely a collector who can appreciate a well-executed statue, then you owe it to yourself to give this statue a look.
 While the Exclusive edition is already sold out, you can still get in on the waiting list at Sideshow’s website, or you can buy the regular edition now if you don’t want the chicken.
 This statue exceeded my expectations in every way possible, and I have to end this review by saying I am jealous of my son for owning what is bound to be a highly sought-after collectible.

 NOTE: There have been a lot of questions on the boards in regards to the positioning of the Katanas and if they go as far down as the prototype shows.
-The answer is yes; I merely chose to pose them higher so they can be seen better when photographed from the front.
+The answer is yes; I chose to pose them higher so they can be seen better when photographed from the front.